source-data/the-turron-experiment/report.md

 * In context with other similar or related analysis
 * Refer to the yoguhrt experiment
 * Better questions (e.g. the 'sweetness' parameter invalidated because some people scored which one was sweeter and others scored which of the 2 they liked better for sweetness)
+* Why not the tea lady tasting

 ## Conclusions

+* There is no big difference in liking or general scoring between cheap and expensive turrón
-* most people have breakfast bw 7-9am
+* most people at EMBO have breakfast bw 7-9am
+* There is no effect of fasting on turrón scoring
+* The sweetness question was too ambiguous
+* Non-naive tasters tended to be better at guessing which was the expensive variant
+* Female participants tended to generally score better for texture and visual
+* Most participants were coherent in their scoring-guessing
 * some people cannot process information on our ballots

+*